-• Governmental Activities - Most of the School District's programs and services are reported here, including instruction, support services, operation and maintenance of plant, pupil transportation and extracurricular activities.
+- Governmental Activities Most of the School District's programs and services are reported here, including instruction, support services, operation and maintenance of plant, pupil transportation and extracurricular activities. - Business-Type Activities These services are provided on a charge for goods or services basis to recover most of the expenses of the goods or services provided.
+The School District's food services are reported as business activities.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (CONTINUED) YEAR ENDED JUNE 30, 2021 (Required Supplementary Information) (Unaudited)
+MANAGEMENT'S DISCUSSION AND ANALYSIS (CONTINUED) YEAR ENDED JUNE 30, 2022 (Required Supplementary Information) (Unaudited)